Aging & Health A to Z

 Call 911 right away, even if you’re not certain you’re in trouble.
 The sooner a heart attack is diagnosed and treated, the better.

-Shortness of breath more than usual when you’re physically active is a common symptom of coronary artery disease.
-Since shortness of breath, without chest pain, might be your only symptom of heart disease, it’s important to seek attention if you have trouble catching your breath.
+A common symptom of coronary artery disease is shortness of breath, more than you usually experience when you’re physically active.
+Since shortness of breath without chest pain might be your only symptom of heart disease, it’s important to seek medical attention if you have trouble catching your breath.

 Other signs and symptoms of coronary artery disease in older adults may include: